-Move to fresh air, if you feel nausea, headache, dizziness, or drowsiness.
+MOVE TO FRESH AIR if you feel nausea, headache, dizziness, or drowsiness.

 - Do not allow people to be on or near the swim platform or in the water near the swim platform while the engine is running.
 Carbon monoxide will exist around the back of the boat when engines are running. - Do not operate the engine in a confined space or while the boat is tethered to another vessel. - Do not go under the boat cover while the engine is running or shortly after the engine has been running.
 Carbon monoxide may be trapped under the cover.
-It is important to remove the cover and/or ventilate the area before going under the boat cover. - Do not "platform/teak" surf or platform drag.
+It is important to remove the cover and/or ventilate the area before going under the boat cover. - Do not drag behind the boat while holding onto swim platform (sometimes referred to as "Teak surfing").
 Carbon monoxide will exist in high concentrations in the vicinity of the swim platform near the water while the engine is running.
 The USCG has deemed platform dragging as a dangerous and hazardous activity which should be prohibited, as it can result in injury or death. - In the event that someone exhibits the symptoms of carbon monoxide exposure (nausea, headache, dizziness, or drowsiness), have them breathe fresh air and, if necessary, immediately seek medical attention.